There is a problem in education.

 Inequitable treatment due to ability and race often results in lower academic expectations, lack of access to the general curriculum, and exclusion from inclusive methods of instruction that have been proven successful.

 These early inequities in special education placements can have lifelong impacts as children in the special education system are less likely to leave that system, and minority students often graduate from high school with an alternative certificate as opposed to general education diplomas received by many of their white peers.
 SIE is strategically designed to break these systemic biases and close existing opportunity gaps.

 Super-Inclusive Education (SIE) as Inclusive Education with a hyper focus on social and emotional development designed to address systemic biases impacting children with educational disadvantages.
 SIE celebrates differences and delivers a truly authentic, Inclusive Education learning experience.

 Learning Together has always been at the forefront of Inclusive Education advocacy.

 Our commitment to educating the next generation.

 Super-Inclusive Education is not a new form of Inclusive Education, it is simply Learning’s Together commitment to applying a hyper-focus to the social and emotional development of the children we serve.

-Our SIE methods mandate that we expand access to equal and equitable high-quality ECE to all children starting at 18-months of age.
+Our SIE methods mandate that we expand access to equal and equitable high-quality Early Childhood Education to all children starting at 18-months of age.
 SIE is intentional and will demand equity at every level, by every person engaged in the delivery of education.

 Learning Together believes that our Super-Inclusive Education mantra will be a catalyst for equity in education, in our community and the world.